Peckness of Edge Posets: The Edge Poset

 \begin{defn} Let $\mathcal P$ be the category of graded posets and let $\op\colon\mathcal P \rightarrow \mathcal P$ be the opposite functor, defined on posets as follows.
 For $P$ a poset, the elements of $P^{\op}$ are the same as those of $P$ with order relation $\le_{P^{\op}}$ defined by $x \leq_{P^{\op}} y \iff x \geq_P y$.
 Induced maps on morphisms are given as follows: for $P,Q$ graded posets with $f\colon P \rightarrow Q$, then $f^{\op}\colon P^{\op} \rightarrow Q^{\op}$ is defined by $f^{\op}(x) = f(x)$.
 The poset $P^{\op}$ is called the {\it dual} poset of $P$.
 A poset $P$ is {\it self-dual} if there is an isomorphism of posets $P \cong P^{\op}$. \end{defn}

-\begin{rem} Note that it is easy to check $\op\colon\mathcal P \rightarrow \mathcal P$ is indeed a covariant functor.
-In more abstract terms, if we view $P$ as a category, $P^{\op}$ is the opposite category.
-Additionally, $\op$ as defined in this way is actually a endofunctor on the category of all finite posets, which restricts to a functor on the subcategory of graded posets. \end{rem}
+\begin{rmk} Note that it is easy to check $\op\colon\mathcal P \rightarrow \mathcal P$ is indeed a covariant functor.
+In more abstract terms, if we view $P$ as a category, then $P^{\op}$ is the opposite category.
+Additionally, $\op$ as defined in this way is actually an endofunctor on the category of all finite posets, which restricts to a functor on the subcategory of graded posets. \end{rmk}